Sunday, May 1

 Intergenerational Mission Trip

-Presbyterian Disaster Assistance has sent One Great Hour of Sharing funds to assist affected Presbyteries and has deployed members of the National Response Team to begin assessing damage and to determine how volunteers may best be utilized.
-For more information about how Presbyterian Disaster Assistance is responding, click here.
+Presbyterian Disaster Assistance (PDA) sends One Great Hour of Sharing funds to assist affected Presbyteries and deploys members of the National Response Team to begin assessing damage and to determine how volunteers may best be utilized.
+For more information about how Presbyterian Disaster Assistance responds to disasters, click here.

 How Can We Respond?

 Give — to support the relief effort.
-All donations will go toward the purchase of clean-up buckets.
-Donations should be made payable to Westminster Presbyterian Church, marked “Colorado Flooding” in the memo line, or click here to give online.
+All donations will go toward the relief effort.
+Donations should be made payable to Westminster Presbyterian Church.
+If you would like to designate your gift to a specific relief effort please make a note in the memo line, or click here to give online.

 Act — help put together clean-up buckets.
 Stay informed through the PDA web site, www.pcusa.org/pda, and by joining the PDA Rapid Information Network (PDA-RIN) for reports via email.
 Subscribe at www.pcusa.org/subscriptions/